Message from the CFO

 Overview of the Plan

-In fiscal 2021, our business was impacted by a variety of events such as the COVID-19 pandemic, soaring raw material prices, and supply chain disruptions, but we have been able to overcome these issues by harnessing our strengths in conducting broad-ranging business as a unique total healthcare company.
+Although our business was impacted by a variety of external factors that were not anticipated when the Third Medium-Term Management Plan was formulated, such as the COVID-19 pandemic, soaring raw material and energy costs, and sharp exchange rate fluctuations, we were able to overcome these issues by harnessing our strengths as a unique total healthcare company that operates diverse businesses, including the Pharmaceutical Business, which is essential for daily life, and the Nutraceutical Business, which contributes to good health.

 Measures for Enhancing Corporate Value